emmarcaber/Read-QR-Code-With-Java/README.md

 # Read-QR-Code-With-Java
-Read QR Codes in Camera using Java Language
+Read QR Codes by Camera using Java Language